bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Hash table, store the count of the letter, then iterate through the string, whenever find the letter has value to be 1 in the hash table, return the index.
 Finally return -1.

+#### 389. Find the Difference (hash table, bit manipulation)

+- My solution

+Wrong attempt: build a hash table based on `s`, then iterate through `t` to check if every letter is in the hash table.
+But it's possible that the extra letter is a duplicate letter in `s`.

+AC: same methods, but save the value of hash table as count, if letter in `t` also in hash table, check the count is larger than 0: if yes, reduce the count by 1, if no, then this is the extra letter.

+#### 409. Longest Palindrome (hash table)

+- My solution:

+Wrong attempt: build a hash table based on `s` with key to be letter and value to be the count, then iterate through the hash table, if the value is even, add it, else if the value is odd and larger than 1, reduce it by 1 and add it, else if the value is 1, remark it.
+Then finally if the "is there any 1" remark is `True`, add the length by 1.
+But this doesn't consider when there is only one odd number and it's larger than 1, corner case: `ccc`.

+AC: same method, but also add a remark: if there is a odd number larger than 1.
+Finally add length by 1 if either one of the remarks is `True`.

+- Public solution:

+Hash table: build a hash table based on count, iterate through and add by `(value // 2) * 2` each time.
+Then if there is a odd number, and the length is still even, increase the length by 1.
+(This will happen when meet the first odd number, second one the length is odd not even).

+#### 557. Reverse Words in a String III (string)

+- My solution

+Split the string by space and put all words in the array, then reverse each word in the array, and concatenate them separated by space

+#### 581. Shortest Unsorted Continous Subarray (array)

+- My solution

+Sorting: make a copy of `nums` and sort it.
+Then compare two arrays using 2 loops, first loop is to mark the leftmost mis-match position, which is the start of the subarray; second loop is to mark the rightmost mist-match position, which is the end of the subarray.
+The length will be `end - start + 1`.

+- Public solution

+**TO BE CONTINUED**.

+#### 599. Minimum Index Sum of Two Lists (hash table)

+- My solution

+Hash table, build a hash table based on shorter list, key is the name and value is index, define `curr_min` as current min sum of index (initialized as sum of length), and output initialized as a empty list; then iterate through another list, if the value is in hash table keys, compare sum of index with `curr_min`, if it is smaller or equal to `curr_min`, append it to the output.
+Finally return the output.

+- Public solution

+No hash table: traverse over the various sum of index and determine if any such string exists in list 1 and list 2 such that the sum of its indices in the two lists equals sum (index could be negative, say it is invalid).

+Hash table: for every value in one list, search it in another list, if there is a match, store it into the hash table as key to be the sum of index and value to be the list of corresponding values.

+#### 643. Maximum Average Subarray I (array)

+- My solution (**NO AC SOLUTION**)

+Brute force: calculate the sum of the sliding window, and update the maximum if current maximum is larger than record maximum.
+But take too long to run long list.

+- Public solution

+Cumulative sum: create a `cumsum` array, then the difference of `i`th value and `i+k`th value of the array is exactly the sum of subarray in the raw array.
+The difference is initialized as `k`th value in the `cumsum` array.

+Brute force (same as my sliding window): but use smarter method, just update the current maximum by add the difference of value to be removed and to be added.

 #### 657. Robot Return to Origin (string)